-The EPP sits within a suite of initiatives at the ASRC that offer employment pathways to refugees and people seeking asylum.
+The EPP sits within a suite of initiatives at the ASRC that offer employment pathways to eligible people seeking asylum and refugees on temporary protection visas.
 Camille and Employer Partnerships Coordinator Melanie Pitcher work closely with employers to motivate them to hire through the ASRC.

-Last financial year the program partnered with 99 employers to place 187 people into paid employment.
-In the first quarter of this year Melanie estimates that there are already more than 50 active partnerships on the books.
-The list of current partners including Aesop, ANZ, Career Speakers, Chobani, Cross Yarra Partnership, Seasol, Talent Rise, West Gate Tunnel Project and the WISE Foundation is testament to the program’s success to date.
+Last financial year the program partnered with 99 employers to secure 235 paid roles.
+In the first quarter of this year Melanie estimates that there are already more than 60 plus active partnerships on the books.
+The list of current partners includes Aesop, ANZ, Career Seekers, Chobani, Cross Yarra Partnership, Seasol, Rylock, Talent Rise, Free to Feed, Consolidated Cleaning, West Gate Tunnel Project and the WISE Foundation, and is testament to the program’s success to date.

 To forge a partnership the EPP team must assess the needs of prospective employers so they can properly match people with the requisite knowledge, skills and confidence to succeed in the job.
 The program also works closely with ASRC members to prepare them for roles, and provide on-boarding and post-placement support once they start.